rutu14/Portfolio/README.md

 # portfolio
-Hey and welcome to my portfolio.
+Hello and welcome to my portfolio.